Your smartphone stores a great deal of personal information. Let’s face it, your whole life is on that thing.

 Lower-quality spy tools will try to send as much data about your device back to their home base (AKA the bad guys) as they possibly can.
 This can use large amounts of data.

 On the other end of the spectrum, some of the spyware makers are quite skilled at it, and their sneaky apps are much more selective with what info they look for and send back home.
 This makes detection a bit tougher.

 It all comes down to making sure that you stay aware of your monthly data usage and pay close attention to any sudden spikes in usage that you might see.

 While you can contact your wireless carrier to check on how much data you’ve used, you can also check on your device.
 This means you can quickly check data usage without the need to search around on your provider’s website or app for data usage information.

 How to Check Cellular Data Usage on Android

 To check your cellular data usage on an Android 9 device, do the following.
-(The process should be similar on other versions of Android.):
+(The process is the same on Android 10 and should also be similar on other versions of Android.):